 9 – Protect Yourself As Needed

-Depending on your field of work, you may require insurance of some kind.
+Depending on your field of work, you may require insurance.
 For instance, in healthcare, it’s recommended that everyone have disability insurance.
 You may also consider life insurance if you have a family or dependents.

 There are many companies out there that offer insurance plans that you may need.
-Shop around and compare prices so that you get the best deal (often if you pay upfront for the year, you’ll get a reduced rate).
-Purchasing this when you’re young is also better than waiting as you’ll get locked in to significantly lower rates.
+Shop around and compare prices to get the best deal (often, if you pay upfront for the year, you’ll get a reduced rate).
+Purchasing this when you’re young is also better than waiting, as you’ll get locked into significantly lower rates.

 General Money Management Tips